SalmaRedaBedair/Clean-Code-Notes/chapter_04.md

  "\\d*:\\d*:\\d* \\w*, \\w* \\d*, \\d*");
 ```
 - but it might be cleaner if i pass special class that convert the formats of date and time
 ### explanation of intent
 - sometimes comments are useful when it explain the intent of hard idea of code
 ### clarification
 - sometimes comments are useful when it clarify the part of code or variable or function name
 - it is better to name that variable or function with name easy to understand
 - but if that name is from library or if you haven't access to alter it then a helpful clarifying comment is useful
 ### warning consequences
-- sometimes i want to warn about the consequences of bad code
+- sometimes i want to warn about the consequences of that code
-- i write comment to warn other programmers from using that function because it take long time for ex
+- like: i write comment to warn other programmers from using that function because it take long time
 ### TODO comments
 - they are jobs that programmer should do but for some reason can't do at the moment
 - it is written like that